fatihaybsn/SUAS_2024_Cargo_Transportation/README.md

 - **Autopilot Firmware:** ArduPilot/PX4 (configured for autonomous multirotor flight and payload control).
 - **Ground Control Station:** Mission Planner for mission upload, telemetry monitoring, and parameter configuration.
 - **Computer Vision:** YOLOv8 (Ultralytics) for real-time object detection of ground markers.
-- **Acceleration:** CUDA on Jetson Orin for GPU-accelerated inference.
+- **Acceleration:** CUDA on Jetson Nano for GPU-accelerated inference.
 - **Mapping:** OpenDroneMap (ODM) for generating maps/orthophotos from in-flight images.
 - **Data Transfer:** FTP for transferring processed map outputs from the Jetson to the ground control station.
 - **Languages & Tools:** Primarily Python (for perception and mission logic), shell scripts/systemd services for startup automation.